 The Federal Circuit, in the April 2019 In Re: Siny Corp. ruling, has clarified the situation somewhat.
 In this case, the Siny corporation filed for a trademark application.
 Their specimen was an image of a webpage.
 This webpage showed their product, along with a sales phone number and email address.
 So is this only advertising (reject), or mixed advertising and e-commerce (OK)?

 The USPTO trademark examiner decided that this was “mere advertising”, and rejected the specimen.
 The examiner argued that just providing sales contact information, without more, wasn’t enough.
-His position was that additional sales information, such as “minimum quantity, cost, payment options or shipping information” was also needed.
+He required additional sales information, such as “minimum quantity, cost, payment options or shipping information.”

 Siny appealed to an intermediate USPTO PTAB board.
 The USPTO PTAB board agreed with the examiner.
 They further ruled that an adequate website specimen should show a website that functioned like a pre-internet “point of sale” display.
 Specifically, the website should give “enough” information to make a “purchasing decision”.
-They argued that the Siny specimen was deficient because: “if virtually all important aspects of the transaction must be determined from information extraneous to the web page, then the web page is not a point of sale.”
+PTAB argued that the Siny specimen was deficient.
+They argued: “if virtually all important aspects of the transaction must be determined from information extraneous to the web page, then the web page is not a point of sale.”